 - Developing a reputation for honesty and integrity

 - Making good on all mistakes

-- Treating every client as special — thank them and reward them on holidays and special occasions.
+- Treating every client as special and finding ways to thank them regularly

 Over-extending yourself and making impossible promises is a sure way to lose customers in the long term.